“Effective leadership is putting first things first. Effective management is discipline, carrying it out.”Dr Stephen R. Covey

 Some entrepreneurs are quite disciplined to implement the first thing first principle using the 2×2 matrix designed by Covey and Eisenhower that explained how to prioritize what is important vs urgent.

 While having this habit is commendable for effective management however, I have noticed some business leaders don’t prioritize meeting customer’s need over profit-making.

-I understand most business is concerned about profit-making however, that shouldn’t take first place priority.
+No doubt, most business is concerned about profit-making however, that shouldn’t take first priority place.

-And this shouldn’t be seen as a chicken and egg situation because you need your chicken to produce eggs.
-First, you need to feed the chicken so they can produce eggs —one is a prerequisite for the other.
+And this shouldn’t be seen as a chicken and egg situation.
+In this case, you clearly need to get the chicken to produce eggs.
+Next, you have to feed the chicken so they can produce eggs —one is a prerequisite for the other.

-In summary, no customer, no business, no revenue therefore no profit.
-Therefore, profit cannot bring customers but customers can bring revenue which leads to profit.
+In summary, no customer no business therefore no revenue no profit.
+Unarguably, profit doesn’t bring customers but customers can bring revenue which leads to profit.

-On a high level, meeting the need of your customer should be number one on the first thing first in every business.
+On a high level, meeting the need of customers should be number one on the priority list in every business.
 While at the granular level what to prioritize for the customer could be a subject for debate.

-Sadly, many business leaders still make decisions at the expense of their customers, they let their quest for high profit over-ride customers’ need.
+Sadly, many business leaders still make decisions at the expense of their customers, they let their quest for high-profit over-ride satisfying customers’ need.

 Prophecy over Speaking in tongues